LukePerry14/lukeperry_AS_FDE_takeaway_task/README.md

 | backstory_socialised | 0.1245 |

 The lower scores on this question across all strategies implies this question is the hardest.
-However, despite this, the socialised QA style prompt shows a massive 28% improvement over second (backstory), with lots of this coming from a strong match in the dominant "hurting a lot" response option.
-I propose this is due to a movement of mass for personas representing more privileged population tranches downwards.
+However, despite this, the socialised QA style prompt shows a 28% improvement over second (backstory), with lots of this coming from a strong match in the dominant "hurting a lot" response option.
+This might be due to a movement of mass for personas representing more privileged population tranches downwards, where the model might otherwise predict they are upset with excessive welfare spending.